 Your goal is to get things done, and you want to be as efficient as you can be.

-The better choice is to work with those who are most competent rather than just hiring friends – this ideal both for your enterprise and your personal development.
+The better choice is to work with those who are most competent rather than just hiring friends – this is ideal both for your enterprise and your personal development.

 “All working situations require a level of distance between people.
 You are trying to work, not make friends; friendliness (real or false) only obscures the fact.
 The key to power, then, is the ability to judge who is best able to further your interests in all situations.”